 Master of Architecture + Master of Business Administration

-This 54-credit dual degree program enables students to earn both the NAAB-accredited Master of Architecture and the Master of Business Administration degrees.
+This 61-credit dual degree program enables students to earn both the NAAB-accredited Master of Architecture and the Master of Business Administration degrees.
 The program incorporates courses from both disciplines.
 Prerequisites to this program include a BS in Architecture or B. Arch degree as well as several prerequisite courses in business.
 This program can be completed entirely online except for the Critical Practice Studio, which requires one week of residency.
-The total number of credit required for the completion of this program include 27 credits of M.Arch coursework and 27 hours of MBA coursework for a total of 54 hours as delineated below.
+The total number of credit required for the completion of this program include 44 credits of M.Arch coursework and 71 hours of MBA coursework for a total of 54 hours as delineated below.
 Students who have completed the Bachelor of Science in Architecture at LTU only take 30 credits of M. Arch

 Applicants to the M.Arch/MBA program are expected to have a significant working knowledge of business functions, such as basic accounting, economics, law, and statistics.
 This knowledge and understanding can come from prior coursework and/or substantial work experience in a functional business area.
 Students who do not meet this expectation can satisfy their foundation business requirements by taking coursework online or on campus while taking their core program courses.

 For specific questions about the dual degree, contact the Chair of Architecture, Dale Gyure, at firstname.lastname@example.org.

 The architecture program at LTU seeks to develop graduates committed to an articulate and thoughtful approach to socially relevant design.
 It supports creative inquiry and critical thinking as the basis for design insight, and clear communication as a design objective.
 The coursework is designed to provide a foundation for the development of architectural design skills and insights, technical training, social responsibility, environmental awareness, problem-solving abilities, and professional competence.